alehed/alehed.github.io/index.md

 image_name: portrait
 ---

 In our modern world the ability to write code shouldn't be confined to an office.
-Imagine you could take your code with you, wherever you go.
+Imagine people could take their code with them, wherever they went.

 NautilusCode for iPad lets you do just that.
-With it's super slick git integration you have all your git repositories right at your fingertips so it fits perfectly into the development workflow.
+With it's super slick git integration you have all repositories right at your fingertips.
+It fits seamlessly into your development workflow.

 It's main features are: